 Thomas grew up in a small town in northeast Missouri, where he spent most of his time reading comic books, playing Dungeons & Dragons, and learning martial arts from a badass farmer.
 He studied poetry and East Asian art in college, then got a graduate degree in comparative cultural studies, and then another in something called “library science.”

-He has set up tutoring programs in New Orleans; studied in China; taught courses on writing, critical theory, and popular culture; hosted a podcast; designed websites for the Harvard Library and Boston University; and been an advocate for open access to scholarly literature.
+He has set up tutoring programs in New Orleans; studied in China; taught courses on writing, critical theory and popular culture, and algorithmic justice; hosted a podcast; designed websites for the Harvard Library and Boston University; and been an advocate for open access to scholarly literature.
 These days, he spends entirely too much time playing perversely complicated PC games that simulate past historical periods (and sometimes outer space).
 He lives in Ashland, Oregon, by the grace of the hoofed ruminant mammals that are its rightful overlords.

 Don’t even get him started about typography, continental philosophy, or climate fiction.